 What is the National Food Hygiene Rating Scheme?

 The scheme is run by local authorities in England, Wales and Northern Ireland in partnership with the Food Standards Agency.
-A similar scheme based on a 'Pass' and 'Fail' system also operates in Scotland.

 Each food business is given a 'hygiene rating' when it is inspected by a food safety officer from Breckland Council.
-The hygiene rating shows how closely the business is meeting the requirements of food hygiene law.
+The hygiene rating shows how closely each business is meeting the requirements of food hygiene law.

 The food safety officer will issue a ratings sticker which the food business may display in the window or on the door, showing the hygiene rating for that business.
 Although not legally required to display their rating, they are encouraged to do so for the information of customers.
 Regardless of whether the business displays their sticker, this information can be found on the Food Standards Agencywebsite.

 For further information please click on the relevant button